Vikas-malakar0281/DataTalks-DE-ZoomCamp2025/Week1/hw.md

 	AND trip_distance > 1 and trip_distance <= 3 ;
 ```
 `Result = 150850`
-In between 1 to 7 miles:
+for between 1 to 7 miles:
 ```sql
 SELECT
 	COUNT(*)